pasgabriele/lora-weather-station/External module/README.md

 - Weather data encapsulation in json string
 - Long distance and low energy LoRa communication with the Gateway
 - Batteries powered
-- Batteries voltage monitoring
+- Batteries voltage and current monitoring
+- Solar charged
-- Solar charging
+- Solar panel voltage and current monitoring

 ## Components
 The External module is composed by following hardware components: